xpdAcq/xpdAcq/doc/usb_Running.rst

     :align: center
     :height: 300px

-  Program will ask you if you want to modify parameters, in most of case, you don't have to.
-So just hit ``<enter>`` in the terminal and integration will be done.
+  Program will ask you if you want to modify parameters.
+In most of cases, you don't have to change the parameters, so just type ``done`` in the terminal and calibration process will be done.

 3. Finally 1D integration and 2D regrouping results will pop out: